 But where can I find additive colors?
 Computer monitors, Television, mobile phones, and Cameras, are using additive colors.

-In fact, the RGB (Red, Green, and Blue) model is primarily used for screen display.
+The RGB (Red, Green, and Blue) model is primarily used for screen display.
 So these three colors are activated by an electrical charge that brings out the glow.
 Now, when you combine all, you get ‘white light’ as a result.

 It is like- the more you add colors, the lighter will it get.